pricklypixie/ragdemo/README.md

 - `projects` - List all available projects
 - `project <name>` - Switch to a different project
 - `exit` or `quit` - Exit the application

+To manage the LLM used to answer the queries:
+- `models` - List all available LLMs
+- `llm claude` - Use Claude API using local api key
+- `llm local [model_name]` - Use a local model with llm library
+- `llm hf [model_name]` - Use a Hugging Face model

 ## Configuration